 I do have a suggestion if you have pets or kids though.
-Choose patterns over solid colors as they hid small stains easier.
+Choose patterns over solid colors as they camouflage small stains easier.

 Here are a few beautiful light color reversible quilt bedding sets than can lighten and brighten your RV bedroom:

-Laundry Tip: If you get a stain or soil mark on your bedding, use these stain remover wipes!
+PRO LAUNDRY TIP: If you get a stain or soil mark on your bedding, use stain remover wipes!
 They are magical!
 We always keep a pack or two in our motorhome, glove box of our Jeep, our emergency go bag and our daily sightseeing bag.

 Accent Your RV Decor with Blankets and Throws

 Using Wall Art and Attractive Visible Storage

 We also found small and simplistic flat-backed wall sconce vases that I’ve attached with velcro strips made for walls.
 I then, hot-glued a block of florist dry foam inside the vase and then inserted a small succulent floral picks.